George H. W. Bush broccoli comments

 During his tenure as the 41st president of the United States, George H. W. Bush frequently mentioned his distaste for broccoli, famously saying: "I do not like broccoli.
 And I haven't liked it since I was a little kid.
 And my mother made me eat it.
 Now I'm president of the United States.
 And I'm not gonna eat any more broccoli!"
 Bush's views on broccoli were seen as out of touch with Americans, as broccoli was becoming more popular and was referred to as the "vegetable of the 80s".

-Hillary Clinton and Tipper Gore, wives of Democratic nominees for president and vice president Bill Clinton and Al Gore, were seen holding a sign which stated: "Let's put broccoli in the White House again".
+Hillary Clinton and Tipper Gore, wives of Democratic nominees for president and vice president Bill Clinton and Al Gore, were seen holding a sign that stated: "Let's put broccoli in the White House again."
 After Bush left office, he occasionally mentioned his dislike of broccoli.
-Bush's son, George W. Bush, mentioned his father's dislike of broccoli in a eulogy at his father's funeral.
+Bush's son, 43rd president George W. Bush, mentioned his father's dislike of broccoli in a eulogy at his father's funeral.